-E. Assets, Liabilities, Fund Balance and Net Position (continued)
+E. Assets, Deferred Outflows of Resources, Liabilities, Deferred Inflows of Resources, Fund Balance and Net Position (continued)

 Compensated Absences

 Accumulated unpaid employee vacation benefits are accrued as a liability as the benefits are earned.
 The entire compensated absence liability is reported on the government-wide financial statements.
 For governmental funds, the current portion of unpaid compensated absences is recognized upon the occurrence of relevant events such as employee resignations and retirements that occur prior to year-end that have not yet been paid with expendable available financial resource.
 These amounts are recorded in the fund from which the employees who have accumulated leave are paid.